Skip to main content

 - log_attribute: card_number

-Tero uses the Master Catalog to understand each field: what it represents, what values it contains, why it exists.
-This determines which fields get scanned for PII.
-Any field that could contain PII through normal developer error gets scanned: error_message, request_body, user_input, free-form text fields.
-Fields that are structurally incompatible with PII are skipped: timestamp, severity, status_code, pid.
-These have fixed formats.
-PII can’t end up there through a logging mistake.
-Tero detects PII using patterns from gitleaks, a widely-used open source project for secret detection.
+Tero uses the Master Catalog to understand fields, including what each field represents, what values it contains, and why it exists.
+Tero uses that context to determine which fields are scanned for PII.
+Tero scans fields that can carry PII through developer error, including error_message, request_body, user_input, and free-form text fields.
+It skips fields with fixed formats that are structurally incompatible with PII, such as timestamp, severity, status_code, and pid.
+Tero detects PII using patterns from gitleaks, an open source project for secret detection.

 • Credit card numbers (Visa, Mastercard, Amex, Discover)